twbs/savage/SECURITY.md

 ## DISCLAIMER
-The current author are not security experts and this project has not been subjected to a third-party security audit.
+The current author(s) are not security experts and this project has not been subjected to a third-party security audit.

+USE AT YOUR OWN RISK.
+Caveat emptor.

 ## Responsible disclosure; Security contact info